The Complete 2026 Guide to Record-Triggered Flows in Salesforce

 - Criteria:

-StageName = 'Closed Won' - Action: Update Records (Account where Id = Opportunity.AccountId), set
+StageName = 'Closed Won' - Action: Update Records (Account where Id equals Opportunity.AccountId), set

 NumberOfWonOpps__c = NumberOfWonOpps__c + 1

-⚠ Bulk caution: if a Subflow does this in a loop, you risk DML-statement-per-iteration.
+Bulk caution: if a Subflow does this in a loop, you risk DML-statement-per-iteration.
 Use the Flow's collection-aware update pattern instead.
+The collection-aware path is the runtime's bulkified version of the same logic, and it is the difference between a flow that handles a single conversion and one that survives a 5,000-row data migration.

 Example 4: Closed Won Workflow Suite